- Do I need a licence to open the public highway?

 |Inspection charges (Section 184 and Section 50)||£162 (three inspections at £54 each)|

 If a defect is found at stages 2 or 3, each additional inspection carried out to check a satisfactory repair will be charged at £54 each (to the maximum of £162).
 The guarantee period will re-commence from the date of the satisfactory completion of the defect.

 Work cannot be carried out at night, weekends or bank holidays unless the licensee is prepared to pay additional (overtime) costs.

 We must receive the works closed notification within 10 days of completion of the works.
 The deposit will be held for two years from the end date on the completion notice and will be returned subject to the final inspection being passed.

 All applications must be accompanied by the following:

-- Plan showing location of works and engineering layout.
+- A clear plan showing location of works and engineering layout.

-- Planning permission is applied for from the appropriate district or borough council.
+- Planning permission granted from the appropriate district or borough council, where necessary.